-A letter of recommendation from sources in the following combination:
+A letter of recommendation from each of the following sources:

-A physician letter (preferably a D.O. who is a member of the AOA) This letter is required along with one of the following combinations;
+A physician (preferably a D.O. who is a member of the AOA);

-All applicants and enrolled students are required to meet KYCOM Technical Standards.
+All students are required to meet KYCOM Technical Standards.
 The Secondary Application requires all applicants to read KYCOM's statement of Technical Standards and to affirm that he or she meets these standards.

-In addition, all applicants to KYCOM must affirm that, if accepted, they will meet all immunization requirements no later than the first day of orientation.
+In addition, all applicants to KYCOM must affirm that, if accepted, they will meet all immunization requirements prior to enrollment.